 Social media is amazing: You can do a lot yourself.
 The community of creatives coming up together [make it] an amazing support system — it’s really nice to be integrated into it.
 London is the hub for everything, it’s so multicultural and diverse.
 I feel like you can really be yourself in London.
 I feel like in Slough I can’t be as expressive as in London.

 Q) You’ve released a single called ‘excuse’ how did you come to create it and what’s it about?

 I’d just come out of a long-distance relationship last year.
 When you can’t see each other all the time and things fall through, it feels quite deflating.
 I wrote about that and excuses.
 I think with concepts and songs you take a small seed and blow it out of proportion.
 The funny thing is, at the time my boyfriend co-wrote half of it, so I was talking about him and then asking him what he thought and he’d tell me that’s great you should add this.

 Q) Being a young artist how have you adapted with the commercial side of things?

 I am quite good with budgeting.
 You have to tell yourself: “maybe I won’t go on holiday this year.”
 It’s all for my passion, and I never feel like I am missing out.
 I like to party when I can but I am happy to not party, not go on holiday and not do anything but completely focus.

 Q) Do you have a strong family network that supports you?

 Q) What are the next steps in your career?
-I am planning to video shoot a video planning to drop the EP, focusing on keeping the ball rolling, growing my fan base because I am relatively new and ultimately aim to do a headline show at the end of the year.
+I am planning to shoot a video, drop the EP and focusing on keeping the ball rolling.
+Growing my fan base because I am relatively new and ultimately aim to do a headline show at the end of the year.